Do not be afraid any longer; only believe. – Mark 5:36

 22 Then came one of the rulers of the synagogue, Jairus by name, and seeing him, he fell at his feet

-35 While he was still speaking, there came from the ruler’s house some who said, “Your daughter is dead.
+35 While he was still speaking, some came from the ruler’s house who said, “Your daughter is dead.
 Why trouble the Teacher any further?”

 36 But overhearing what they said, Jesus said to the ruler of the synagogue, “Do not fear, only believe.”